v0001id/FCDM/README.md

 We thank Farnood Salehi, Jingwei Tang, and Jakob Buhmann for helpful discussions.
 Taesung Kwon is supported by the NRF Sejong Science Fellowship.

-This codebase borrows from existing diffusion repositories, most notably Meta's [DiT](https://github.com/facebookresearch/DiT) and OpenAI's [ADM](https://github.com/openai/guided-diffusion).
+This codebase borrows from existing diffusion repositories, most notably Meta's [DiT](https://github.com/facebookresearch/DiT) and its improved implementation [fastDiT](https://github.com/chuanyangjin/fast-DiT), and OpenAI's [ADM](https://github.com/openai/guided-diffusion).

 ## License
 The codes are licensed under CC-BY-NC.
 See [`LICENSE.txt`](LICENSE.txt) for details.